joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

     lastmod: "2025-09-01T19:00:00+01:00"
 ---

-Most teams start out with the best intentions, ship faster, keep things simple, stay close to the customer.
+Most teams start out with the best intentions: ship faster, keep things simple, stay close to the customer.
 But as companies grow, friction creeps in.
 Delivery slows, hand-offs multiply, and nobody's quite sure why a feature that looked straightforward ended up stuck in the queue.

 It's rarely about motivation or skill.
-More often, the real culprit is structural: the invisible web of boundaries, dependencies, and team interactions that quietly shapes how work gets done.
+The real culprit is structural: the invisible web of boundaries, dependencies, and team interactions that quietly shapes how work gets done.
 The org chart might look logical, but the day-to-day reality is usually more tangled.
-If you want to make real progress, you have to see how these connections help or hinder teams from delivering end-to-end value.
+To make real progress, you have to see how these connections help or hinder teams from delivering end-to-end value.

 That's where Team Topologies comes in.
 Instead of adding more process, it offers a lens to spot the patterns behind delivery drag and practical ways to design teams for flow rather than friction.

-In this post, we'll explore how Team Topologies helps you identify and fix common structural problems that slow down delivery.
-We'll look at real-world examples of teams that started with good intentions but ended up stuck in bottlenecks, and how a few simple changes can get them back on track.

 ## Intro to Team Topologies

 Team Topologies is a framework for structuring teams to optimise for flow, fast delivery, and sustainable pace.
 At the heart of it are four team types:

-- Stream-aligned (directly delivering customer value),
+- Stream-aligned (directly delivering customer value)
 - Enabling (helping others build capability)
 - Complicated Subsystem (deep specialists),
 - Platform (internal product teams)

-Along with three modes of interaction: collaboration, X-as-a-Service, and facilitation.
+Three modes of interaction: collaboration, X-as-a-Service, and facilitation.

 ![Graph showing a liability map in grid form](/assets/images/team-topologies-teams-models.png)

-The big idea is simple: the way you structure teams and define how they interact has more impact on delivery than almost any single process or tool.
-Bottlenecks aren't accidents; they're examples of how work moves (or doesn't) across boundaries.
+The way you structure teams and define how they interact has more impact on delivery than almost any single process or tool.
+Bottlenecks aren't accidents.
+They're examples of how work moves (or doesn't) across boundaries.
 Healthy teams have clear ownership, minimal dependencies, and can deliver end-to-end value without getting stuck in queues.

 ## Team Topologies in Action